Mental Health Facilities Monroe County, IN

 Centerstone Of Indiana Inc Centerstone Bloomington

 Centerstone Of Indiana Inc Centerstone Bloomington is a mental health facility in Monroe County, IN, located at 645 South Rogers Street, 47403.
 Centerstone Of Indiana Inc Centerstone Bloomington provides outpatient treatment and telemedicine/telehealth.
-Centerstone Of Indiana Inc Centerstone Bloomington provides group therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, young adults and adults.
-Centerstone Of Indiana Inc Centerstone Bloomington also supports people requiring dual diagnosis treatment, transitional age young adults and children/adolescents with serious emotional disturbance.
-Some other services available at Centerstone Of Indiana Inc Centerstone Bloomington include family psychoeducation, diet and exercise counseling and assertive community treatment.
+Centerstone Of Indiana Inc Centerstone Bloomington provides cognitive behavioral therapy, individual psychotherapy and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
+Centerstone Of Indiana Inc Centerstone Bloomington also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services available at Centerstone Of Indiana Inc Centerstone Bloomington include case management, psychosocial rehabilitation services and assertive community treatment.

 Learn More